Krzysztof is a 10+ year YouTube researcher who spends hours researching, analyzing, and uncovering YouTube trends, challenges, and media.

 It's a high risk, high reward option that few can do right.

 Uniqueness is like crafting a character without actually creating a character.
+Being unique is being yourself with a twist.

 - It helps to have a catchy intro and outro in your videos.